mjg123/mjg123.github.io/_posts/2018-02-08-How-to-support-new-starters.md

 This is someone on the dev team they are initially joining

   - **Before they start**
-    + Some advice on background reading for that team's work.
+    + Some advice on (optional) background reading for that team's work.
   - **Day 1**
     + Empty and clean desk is available.
 Within the team space, not isolated.
 	+ Help dealing with the monitor stands, unboxing laptop.